 Partner with a professional HVAC company you know has your best interests in mind.
-Call us directly or book a free consultation online with one of our expert HVAC technicians in Oakville, Ontario, today!
+Call us directly or book a free consultation online with one of our expert HVAC technicians in Kitchener, Ontario, today!

 One of the bigger cities that began as a settlement near the Grand River, Kitchener is home to a humble mix of hike-friendly forests, peacefully serene suburbs and a busy, bustling downtown famous for its annual Oktoberfest celebration.

 It’s a city of many comforts, and the HVAC pros at Boonstra think your home deserves the same level of cozy care.

 We handle all the heavy lifting: HVAC installs, maintenance & protection packages and 24 hour repairs with NO EXTRA CHARGES for emergency or after-hours service.

 In short: Boonstra is your one-stop shop for qualified home HVAC service across Kitchener!

 An HVAC system is any system installed in your home that provides it with heating, ventilation, and air conditioning.
 Generally speaking, all homes will have at least one HVAC unit installed within their home.
 This is because these systems are crucial to keeping the indoor environment of your home at a comfortable temperature all year round, regardless of where you live and what the weather is like outside.
 While an HVAC system has many different mechanisms that work throughout your home, one of the most essential features beyond each unit is your thermostat.